keeler/sifty/README.md

 # sifty
-Browser extension to Save Images From Tabs, Yo!
+Browser extension to Save Items From Tabs, Yo!

 ## Running Locally
 Clone the source, and cd into the source directory.